Australian van conversions: lessons & tips for your build!

 This link is a good starting point though.

 This material is very easy to work with, because it’s thick enough that you can make a butt joint without your screws pulling through.
-Pocket hole joints are also really easy compared to thinner and poorer quality polywood.
+Pocket hole joints are also really easy compared to thinner and poorer quality plywood.
 We also loved that the melamine backing comes in different colours and help it look polished without finishing.
 Avoiding any varnish or paint is a pretty massive time saver.

-The downside is that it’s a little heavy… You’ll need to cut “swiss cheese” holes in large pieces to keep weight down.
+You’ll need to cut “swiss cheese” holes in large pieces to keep weight down.

 Vansmart sells 16*2400*1200 sheets of it, but there are other suppliers around as well.
 It can be a little tricky to find on short notice and isn’t often stocked in common hardware stores.

-Electrical
+Electrical System

 • 200aH Enerdrive LiFePO4 Battery